 I’ve adopted a positive approach to aging– I don’t have hot flashes, it’s just my inner child playing with matches.
 I’m in shape, it’s just a little more round.
 I’m okay with my membership at AARP if it saves me cash to buy some killer shoes.
 I’m not losing my hearing, I just chose to tune out those who I don’t care to listen to… and I like naps.
 If I’m being honest, the more time I spend on the planet, the more I can see how fierce and capable I am of handling whatever life throws at me.
 I may not like (or even remember) everything that floats my way, but I will handle it.

-Because of the process I’m walking with my parents, I have been thinking about my own legacy, what I will leave behind when my time on this beautiful earth is up.
+Because of the process, I’m walking with my parents, I have been thinking about my own legacy, what I will leave behind when my time on this beautiful earth is up.
 I’d like to think I have the whole second half of my life to live, explore and grow, but the truth is, I don’t know.

-One of my favorite all time movies is Dead Poets Society.
+One of my favorite all-time movies is Dead Poets Society.
 If you haven’t seen it, I highly recommend it.
 If you haven’t watched it in a while, pour yourself a glass of wine and put it on Netflix.
-It’s two hours you won’t regret.
+It’s two hours you won’t regret it.
 The older I get, the more I get that movie.
 John Keating, played by the incredible Robin Williams, is a high school English teacher who challenges his students to look at their immortal legacy which can only be obtained through their own actions.
 He implores them to Carpe Diem, “Seize the day” and to “Make your lives extraordinary”.

 The concept of my immortal legacy matters most when I think of my kids.
 It is their opinion of who I was and what I stood for that I care about most.
 What do I want them to remember about me?
 What do I want them to tell their children about?
 What about me do I want them to hold close to their hearts?
-What stories do I want carried down from generation to generation that allows me to live in the hearts of my future family I may never meet?
+What stories do I want to be carried down from generation to generation that allows me to live in the hearts of my future family I may never meet?

 If my time was to end tomorrow (please come to my service so my kids think I had a lot of friends), I hope my children will recall my legacy something like this: